Connect with us

 3. Can be used for any subject

-The third pro of SQ3R is that it can be used for any subject, from math to history to science, etc. The method is very good in a psychological way and can be applied to any type of material you want.
+The 3rd pro of SQ3R is that it can be used for any subject, from math to history to science, etc. The method is very good in a psychological way and can be applied to any type of material you want.
 This makes it a useful study method for students of all disciplines.

 4. Helps you prepare for exams